syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Security.md

 Now, the encrypted workbook can be saved.
 Refer [Save Excel file](https://help.syncfusion.com/document-processing/excel/excel-library/net/loading-and-saving-workbook#saving-a-excel-workbook-to-file-system).

+A complete working example to encrypt a workbook in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/XlsIO-Excel-Protect-UnProtect/Encrypt-Excel/.NET/Encrypt-Excel).

 **Opening** **an** **encrypted** **workbook**

 You can open an existing encrypted workbook (decrypting) from either the file system or the stream using the following overloads.